MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 #### Expiring Digital Services

 1. Google Inactive Account Manager
-   - Context: Allows users to manage their data and specify what happens to their account after a period of inactivity.
+   - Context: Allows members to manage their data and specify what happens to their account after a period of inactivity.
    - _Potential Collaboration_: Partner with Google to transfer inactive account data to MyLife for preservation, ensuring personal stories and legacies are not lost.
 2. Yahoo Account Deletion Policy
    - Context: Yahoo deletes accounts after a period of inactivity, which includes the data and content within those accounts.
-   - _Potential Collaboration_: Collaborate with Yahoo to offer users the option to migrate their data to MyLife before deletion, safeguarding their digital legacies.
+   - _Potential Collaboration_: Collaborate with Yahoo to offer members the option to migrate their data to MyLife before deletion, safeguarding their digital legacies.
 3. Microsoft Account Closure Policy
    - Context: Microsoft closes and deletes accounts after a period of inactivity.
    - _Potential Collaboration_: Work with Microsoft to provide a seamless transfer of inactive account data to MyLife, ensuring that important documents and personal stories are preserved indefinitely.